 - Sprinkle the pistachio pieces on top and roll it once more so that the pieces get embedded in the mixture.

 - Allow it to set for 15-20 minutes and then cut in diamond shapes using a knife or a cookie cutter.

 - While grinding cashew nuts make sure that the mixer is dry.
 Also, switch it off a couple of times in between and stir the powder to ensure no big pieces remain in the powder.
 You will need to make a very fine powder.
 But take care to not churn for a long time as you don't want oily powder either.

 - I don't like my sweets too sweet so I add less sugar.
-You can add upto half cup sugar if you want kaju katli to be more sweet.
+You can add up to half cup sugar if you want kaju katli to be sweeter.